Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Disentanglement and Sparse Task-Specific Predictors Improve Generalization

-First, the learned representation $\vf_{\hat\vtheta}$ is assumed to be \textit{linearly equivalent} to the ground-truth representation $\vf_\vtheta$, i.e. there exists an invertible matrix $\mL$ such that, for all $x \in \gX$, $\vf_{\hat\vtheta}(\vx) = \mL\vf_\vtheta(\vx)$.
-Note that despite being assumed linearly equivalent, the learned representation $\vf_{\hat\vtheta}$ might not be disentangled (\Cref{def:disentanglement}); in that case, we say the representation is \textit{linearly entangled}.
+Despite being assumed linearly equivalent, the learned representation $\vf_{\hat\vtheta}$ might not be disentangled (\Cref{def:disentanglement}); in that case, we say the representation is \textit{linearly entangled}.
 When we refer to a disentangled representation, we write $\mL := \mD\mP$. \citet{roeder2020linear} have shown that many common methods learn representations identifiable up to linear equivalence, such as deep neural networks for classification, contrastive learning~\citep{oord2018representation,radford2021clip} and autoregressive language models~\citep{mikolov2010recurrent,GPT3}.